naschorr/auto-placer/README.md

 ### Execution
 After configuration, there are two main ways of running it:
-- Via a bookmarklet that you or someone else has made (like so)
+- Via a bookmarklet that you or someone else has made using this code:
 ```
 javascript:
 	/* Change these three lines */